agent2agent¶

 The agent then decides — explicitly, in plain sight of the operator — whether

 to read the message, reply, or surface it.
-Bodies are NEVER injected by the
+Bodies are fetched deliberately by the agent and processed as trusted input.

 The recommended way to interact with the bus is the `/a2a` slash command,